Guillaume Chartier (bishop)

 Guillaume Chartier (c.
 1386 – 1 May 1472) was a French bishop.

 Biographie

 Born in Bayeux, Guillaume was the brother of Alain Chartier.
 He was appointed bishop of Paris on 6 December 1447.
 Twelve years later he was France's ambassador to the Council of Mantua, at which delivered a speech in Latin which lasted over two hours.

 He backed cathedral chapters' rights to elect bishops against royal attempts to take over that right.
 During the League of the Public Weal era he joined the mécontents.
-He held onto his bishopric until his death, but Louis XI of France recorded his hostility on Chartier's tomb - that epitaph was later replaced by a more honourable one.
+He held onto his bishopric until his death, but King Louis XI recorded his hostility on Chartier's tomb - that epitaph was later replaced by a more honourable one.